IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/how-to-create-a-custom-recentcalls-service.md

     super.onCreate()
     // Initialize the synchronization status.
     synchronizationStatus = SynchronizationStatus.NO_CONNECTED_DEVICES
-    // Initialize the recentCalls property with an empty list. recentCalls = emptyList()
+    // Initialize the recentCallsDescending property with an empty list. recentCallsDescending = emptyList()
     // Set the service ready and clients can call any Api of the service. serviceReady = true
     // The source of recent calls is ready and synchronization starts. synchronizationStatus = SynchronizationStatus.SYNCHRONIZATION_IN_PROGRESS
-    // Update the recent recentCalls with some recent calls from the source recentCalls = recentCallsSource
+    // Update recentCallsDescending with the list of recent calls from the source.
-}
+    // Make sure that the list is in descending chronological order.
+    // If a client (typically a view model) requires the list in a different order,
+    // then it should resort the list before use. recentCallsDescending = recentCallsSource.sortedByDescending(RecentCall::timestamp) }
 ```

-The [RecentCallsService.recentCalls] and [RecentCallsService.synchronizationStatus] properties have
+The [RecentCallsService.recentCallsDescending] and [RecentCallsService.synchronizationStatus]
-been initialized.
+properties have been initialized.

 When the service is destroyed: